- Telescopes on the ground are limited to what they can observe in space, because gases in the Earth's atmosphere block their view.

 - Organise the class into groups and hand out the resources.
 Tell them they are going to make simple telescopes.

 - Discuss with the class what telescopes are and how they work.
-The purpose is to encourage children to draw upon their existing knowledge and share their ideas.
+The purpose is to encourage students to draw upon their existing knowledge and share their ideas.
 They are not expected to accurately understand how a telescope works.
 You may want to ask the following prompt questions:

 - Why do people use telescopes?